Applying For Unemployment Benefits After Losing a Job

-You'll generally need to fill out a brief questionnaire with your contact information and the details of your past job.
-Someone at your state's labor agency will confirm this information with your past employer.
+You'll generally need to fill out a questionnaire with your contact information and the details of your past job and reason for your separation..
+Then, someone at your state's labor agency will confirm this information with your past employer.
 The unemployment officer may ask for proof, like recent pay stubs, or your social security card.

 It's best to start this process as soon as possible after losing your job.
-You cannot begin to receive unemployment benefits until after you file for them, no matter how long ago you lost your job.
+You cannot begin to receive unemployment benefits until after you file for them and your request is approved, no matter how long ago you lost your job.